-The IDFA Bertha Fund is the only fund in the world dedicated solely to stimulating and empowering the creative documentary sector in Africa, Asia, Latin America, the Middle East and parts of Eastern Europe.
+The IDFA Bertha Fund is the only fund in the world dedicated solely to stimulating and empowering the creative documentary sector in Africa, Asia, Eastern Europe, Latin America and the Caribbean, and Oceania.

 Our aim is to create a space for free artistic expression, support and safeguard critical and relevant filmmaking and stimulate the growth of local documentary industries.

 Contribute to a more balanced representation and (co-)ownership of documentary narratives.